Dhaval915/HashTool/README.md

 ## 🤝 Contributing

-Contributions, suggestions, and improvements are welcome.
+Contributions, suggestions, bug reports, and improvements are welcome.

 1. Fork the repository
 2. Create a new branch